HCDigitalScholarship/intervals/tutorial/99_Local_Installation.md

 ![alt text](images/env12.png)

-### 10. Create Folder for your Notebooks and Run Them
+### 7. Create Folder for your Notebooks and Run Them

 - Jupyter Lab will 'look' into the Documents on your computer.
 - Create a new My_CRIM_Notebooks folder somewhere convenient.
 You can name it anything you like.
-- Probably best to _avoid_ putting it in the CRIM Intervals code folder you just created!
 - Next, start a new Python Session via the "Launcher" in the middle of your screen.

 ![alt text](images/env13.png)